thim81/openapi-format/readme.md

 $ openapi-format openapi.json -o openapi-formatted.json --no-sort
 ```

-Which should keep the OpenAPI fields in the same order.
+This should keep the OpenAPI fields in the same order.
 This can be needed, when you only want to do a filtering or
 rename action.

 - Format a OpenAPI document, including sorting all elements in the components section